kay-a11y/aftermark/README.md

 ## Why

 Many modern platforms embed user-specific watermarks into app screenshots.
 These watermarks are **invisible** to the eye but **detectable** via equalization or frequency analysis.
 Some are LSB-based, some render [snow-like patterns](#before--after) across RGB channels.
-Some survive compression.
+Some even survive compression.
 They are all *a form of tracking*.
-But everyone shouldn't have to carry a watermark on every screenshot.
+And no one should be silently tagged just for sharing a screenshot.

-**Two-thirds** of high-traffic mobile apps in China now tag screenshots; many started in 2022 after [Douban](https://pandaily.com/douban-app-screenshots-contain-user-information-watermark?utm_source=chatgpt.com) & [Zhihu](https://www.sixthtone.com/news/1011179/zhihu-accused-of-using-watermarks-in-screenshots-to-locate-users-?utm_source=chatgpt.com]) incidents.
-Outside China it’s niche.
-Except for DRM-heavy verticals (video streaming, enterprise VDI) where “forensic” marks are universal.
-While tech diversity is widening, we still see classic LSB and DCT hacks, but 2024–25 papers (ScreenMark, CoreMark) chase *camera-shot-robust* patterns that sit in mid-frequency bands or irregular point clouds.
+**Two-thirds** of high-traffic mobile apps in China now tag screenshots; many started in 2022 after [Douban](https://pandaily.com/douban-app-screenshots-contain-user-information-watermark) & [Zhihu](https://www.sixthtone.com/news/1011179) incidents.
+Outside China, it's still niche.
+Except for DRM-heavy verticals (video streaming, enterprise VDI) where "forensic" marks are universal.
+While tech diversity is widening, we still see classic LSB and DCT hacks. ut 2024-25 papers (ScreenMark, CoreMark) chase *camera-shot-robust* patterns that sit in mid-frequency bands or irregular point clouds.

 ## Features